9 Things To Know About Hearing Loss In Children

 5. It’s never too late to test your child’s hearing and get treatment

-It may be fear, lack of time, or thinking it’s ‘too late’ but parents often fail to follow up on suspicions that their children have a hearing issue.
+It may be fear, lack of time or you may think it’s ‘too late’ but parents often fail to follow up on suspicions that their children have a hearing issue.
 But it’s never too late and in fact, ANY time that a child’s hearing loss is identified is beneficial.

 No matter what age your child is if they have a hearing loss that is identified, and aid is provided or treatment delivered, it will have a positive impact on their education, learning, mental wellbeing, and social life.

 6. If your child responds to you, it doesn’t necessarily mean they don’t have a hearing issue

 Children are masters of disguise when it comes to hearing loss.
 Often, they develop skills to make up for their loss of hearing, like lip-reading or collaborating with others.

 Sometimes a child may only have a minor hearing issue, which means that it is not obvious, particularly at home; however, even mild hearing issues are detrimental to a person’s health and wellbeing.